Skip to main content

 Fundamentals

-The question of whether an employer can penalize you for failing to meet health goals in a is one that brings a palpable sense of anxiety for many.
+The question of whether an employer can penalize you for failing to meet health goals in a wellness program is one that brings a palpable sense of anxiety for many.
 You may feel a disconnect between the person you know yourself to be ∞ diligent, capable, and health-conscious ∞ and the clinical data reflected on a screening form.

-A number on a scale, a reading, or a cholesterol level can feel like a judgment, one that fails to capture the full context of your life and your body’s unique operational logic.
+A number on a scale, a blood pressure reading, or a cholesterol level can feel like a judgment, one that fails to capture the full context of your life and your body’s unique operational logic.
 This feeling is valid.

 Your biology is a complex, responsive system, a dynamic internal environment shaped by genetics, life history, and the subtle orchestration of your endocrine system.
 A standardized wellness program, with its uniform benchmarks, often overlooks this profound bio-individuality.
 It operates on population averages, which may be irrelevant to your specific physiological reality.